-Edmonds CC is a grantee of the Office on Violence Against Women (OVW) Fiscal Year 2015 Campus Program grant and was awarded the grant again for Fiscal Year 2018 in consortium with Green River College.
-This award assists Edmonds CC with building a coordinated community response to VAWA crimes on campus, which is now referred to as the Violence Prevention program (formerly the Healthy Relationships Team, HEART).
-The main premise of the OVW Campus Program grant is to address, respond to, and ultimately reduce dating violence, domestic violence, sexual assault, and stalking on campus and in the community through a coordinated community response team (CCRT).
-Edmonds CC Violence Prevention currently has a memorandum of understanding with the following on-campus departments and off-campus agencies in an attempt to provide seamless and comprehensive services each time one of the aforementioned crimes occurs.
+EC is a grantee of the Office on Violence Against Women (OVW) is cal Year 2015 Campus Program grant and was awarded the grant again for Fiscal Year 2018 in onsortium with Green River College.
+This award assists EC with building a coordinated community response to VAWA crimes on campus, which is now referred to as the Violence Prevention program (fomerly the Healthy Relationships Team, HEART).
+The main premise of the OVW Campus Program grant is toaddress, respond to, and ultimately reduce dating violence, domestic violence, sexual assault, and talking on campus and in the community through a coordinated community response team (CCRT).
+EC Violence Prevention currently has a memorandum of understanding with the following on-campus departments and off-campus agencies in an attempt to provide seamless and comprehensive services each time one of the aforementioned crimes occurs.

-On-Campus Departments Off-Campus Agencies Safety, Security, and Emergency Preparedness (SSEP) Lynnwood Police Department Equity and Inclusion Snohomish County Sheriff's Department

-Center for Student Engagement and Leadership (CSEL) Providence Intervention Center for Assault and Abuse (PICAA)

-Counseling and Resource Center Domestic Violence Services of Snohomish County

-Housing and Residential Life Snohomish County Prosecuting Attorney's Office

-Veterans Resource Center Verdant Health Commission
+On-Campus Departments Off-Campus Agencies Safety, Security, and Emergency Preparedness (SSEP) Lynnwood Police Department Equity and Inclusion Snohomish County Sheriff's Department Center for Student Engagement and Leadership (CSEL) Providence Intervention Center for Assault and Abuse (PICAA) Counseling and Resource Center Domestic Violence Services of Snohomish County Housing and Residential Life Snohomish County Prosecuting Attorney's Office Veterans Resource Center Verdant Health Commission Academic Advising Athletics Office of International Programs Marketing and Public Information Human Resources (including Title IX)

-Academic Advising

-Athletics

-International Student Services

-Marketing and Public Information

-Human Resources (including Title IX)